erikandersson96/portfolio-project-five/README.md

 ### Mailchimp

-The thank you for subscribing email that is being sent from mailchimp to users who submits their emailaddress looks like this:
+The thank you for subscribing email that is being sent from Mailchimp to users who submits their email address looks like this:

 ![Screenshot of AndWatchs mailchimp thank you email](/readme_images/email-1.png)
 ![Screenshot of AndWatchs mailchimp thank you email footer part](/readme_images/email-2.png)

 ### robots.txt

-`Robots.txt` is a text file webmasters create to instruct web robots (typically search engine robots) how to crawl pages on their website.
-The robots.txt file is part of the the robots exclusion protocol (REP), a group of web standards that regulate how robots crawl the web, access and index content, and serve that content up to users.
+`Robots.txt` is a text file webmasters create to instruct web robots (typically search engine robots) how to crawl pages on their websites.
+The robots.txt file is part of the robots exclusion protocol (REP), a group of web standards that regulate how robots crawl the web, access, and index content, and serve that content up to users.

 This description of `robots.txt` was taken from [moz](https://moz.com/learn/seo/robotstxt) (link).